KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 Third-party SDKs can often easily be **modified** while you download them!
 Using a simple [person-in-the-middle attack](https://wikipedia.org/wiki/Man_in_the_middle_attack), anyone in the same network can insert malicious code into the SDK, and with that into your application, as a result running in your user's pockets.
 A person-in-the-middle attack in this context works by interfering network traffic and insert malicious code into the SDK.

+**31%** of the most popular closed-source iOS SDKs are easy targets for this attack, as well as a total of **623 CocoaPods**.
+As part of this research I notified the affected parties, and submitted patches to CocoaPods to warn developers and SDK providers.

 ## What are the potential consequences of a modified SDK?

 It’s extremely dangerous if someone modifies an SDK before you install it.
 You are shipping your app with that code/binary.
 It will run on thousands or millions of devices within a few days, and everything you ship within your app runs with the **exact** same privileges as your app.